pchaberski/cars/documentation/2_project_description.md

 ## 2.2.
 GhostNet architecture <a name="ghostnet-architecture"></a>

-GhostNet [[11]](5_references.md#Han_2020) is an architecture designed and first implemented by the research team Huawei Noah's Ark Lab (http://www.noahlab.com.hk/).
+GhostNet [[11]](5_references.md#Han_2020) is the architecture designed and first implemented by the research team at Huawei Noah's Ark Lab (http://www.noahlab.com.hk/).
 It is based on the observation, that standard convolutional layers with many filters are large in terms of number of parameters and computationally expensive, while often producing redundant feature maps that are very much alike each other (they might be considered as "ghosts" of the original feature map).
 The goal of the GhostNet design is not to get rid of those redundant feature maps, because they often help the network to comprehensively understand all the features of the input data.
 Instead of that, the focus is on obtaining those redundant feature maps in a cost-efficient way.

 ![Redundant feature maps from ResNet-50 (picture from paper)](img/22_1_redundant_feature_maps.png "Redundant feature maps from ResNet-50 (picture from paper)")